 - British editors at the English-language Wikipedia adamantly refuse to label the War of Jenkins' Ear (1739-1748) a British defeat, pointing that there wasn't British land lost to Spain and that the war was subsumed into the War of the Austrian Succession from 1740 anyway.
 Never mind that the war was started by the British government, with the explicit aim of conquering Spanish colonies, and that the British invasions of New Granada and Cuba (deemed easy at the time of the war's declaration) were soundly defeated.
 Plus, the side backed by Britain in the War of Austrian Succession (Austria) lost land to Spain and her ally, Prussia.

 - The War of 1812: The war ended in an expensive military stalemate, with no changes in territory and no meaningful concessions on any side; while the impressment of American sailors ended, the cause for the blockade that the sailors had been taken for was over.
 This resulted in all major sides in the conflict claiming victory due to this trope - the US claimed victory because they maintained their territorial integrity and the British were no longer kidnapping American sailors, the Canadians claimed victory because the US failed to conquer Canada, and the British claimed victory because they had successfully prevented the US from helping France during the Napoleonic Wars.
 The only clear losers were the Native Americans, who lost their British sponsors.
 This had major positive long-term ramifications for the US; because the British failed to win, they failed to curb American expansion.
 Because the Native Americans lost, there was no one left to prevent further American expansion.
 As a result, the US eventually became one of the largest and most powerful countries in the world, surpassing the UK and making further wars with them untenable.
+Conversely, the Canadian colonies got considerable self-esteem for defending themselves, which led to the continuing desire to be different from the US, which led to the later creation of Canada as a determined separate nation.

 - In the other war of 1812, the battle of Russians against Napoleon at Borodino falls under this trope.
 Neither side won the actual battle: Napoleon's goal was to destroy the Russian army while the Russians had defense of Moscow as their prime objective; neither side succeeded.
 The Russians lost far more men than the French and was forced to leave the field and opened the way for Napoleon to take Moscow, but since they had at least managed to hold their ground for awhile against a stronger force while also exhausting the Grande Armée so that they couldn't chase down and destroy them outright, it was demoralizing for the French, which contributed to the unraveling of military order after the city fell.
 The fact that Napoleon had not prepared for a long campaign meant that the onset of General Winter was a debilitating blow to the Grande Armée, who was forced to retreat from Russia with such heavy losses that erstwhile allies Austria and Prussia turned on him.